caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/inspect/index.rst.txt

   *bool*

-  Executes dignostic plotting of the first-pass cross-calibrated data.
+  Execute the inspect worker (i.e. diagnostic plotting of the first-pass cross-calibrated data).